DournauxNathan/HTTP-Requests/README.md

 # Unity HTTP Request Demo

 **Unity HTTP Request Demo** is a beginner-friendly Unity project that demonstrates how to make HTTP requests using UnityWebRequest.
-This project is an educational resource designed to help developers learn how to interact with web APIs in Unity.

 ## Table of Contents